jacksleight/statamic-memberbox/README.md

 <!-- /statamic:hide -->

 This Statamic addon provides an out of the box solution for adding a members area or member restricted content to your site, building on Statamic’s existing user management and user form tags.
+It also provides a dedicated members section in the control panel allowing you to manage members independently of control panel and other users.

 > **Important:** This addon uses Statamic’s multi-user features, which are Pro only.
 Therefore this addon will only work with the Pro edition.